Size: 9.5″ x 12.5″ x 1″ (canvas board = 9″ x 12″)

 The final application of paint was out of frustration.
 It’s technically the runoff paint from another piece….or two.
 Attempt 3 had received a coat of a gloss varnish in hopes that the once vibrant colors might reappear.
 They did not.
 I was, however, curious as to how well more paint would take to the glossy finish.
 The blues and blacks are acrylics mixed with pouring medium.
 The white is actually Rustoleum’s glossy white latex.
 The whole piece, while wet, was sprayed with isopropyl alcohol (which can create interesting effects with paint).
 I didn’t hold out much hope for the results.

 I posted a picture of it to Instagram and was surprised by the reaction.
 The title was inspired by a comment it received.
-The individual pointed out that it seemed like you were looking down into water and the the black areas resembled fish swimming around each other.
-It does so I decided to call it An Encounter at Sea to lead views to that conclusion too.
+The individual pointed out that it seemed like you were looking down into water & the black areas resembled fish swimming around each other.
+II thought so too so I decided to call it An Encounter at Sea.

 An Encounter at Sea